 PyroGenesis may require additional financing.
 There can be no assurance that additional financing will be available to the Company when needed, or on terms acceptable to the Company.

 PyroGenesis' inability to raise financing to support ongoing operations or to fund capital expenditures could limit the Company's growth and may have a material adverse effect upon the Company.

 The Company does not exclude raising additional funds by equity financing.
-In addition, as of September 30, 2023, 10,820,500 stock options are currently issued and outstanding, together with 9,044,600 share purchase warrants and 51,243 broker warrants which entitles the holder to acquire one broker unit (each broker unit consist of one common share and one warrant).
-The exercise of stock options and/or warrants, as well as any new equity financings, represents dilution factors for present and future shareholders.
+In addition, at April 1, 2024, 11,377,500 stock options are currently issued and outstanding, together with 9,720,843 share purchase warrants.
+In addition, the Company issued convertible debentures in July 2023, and a convertible loan in December 2023 (refer to note 20 of the 2023 consolidated financial statements), whereby warrants were issued in these offerings.
+The exercise of stock options and/or other exchangeable securities, as well as any new equity financing, represents dilution factors for present and future shareholders.